ShrekIL/WRO-FE-RocheReapers/README.md

 $Tolerance\approx +-0.9549\textdegree$

-We realized, that this is basically impossible to acchieve with hot glue, we decided to design our own mounting mechanism.
+We realized, that this is basically impossible to achieve with hot glue, we decided to design our own mounting mechanism.
 For this we 3d printed a mount, that can be adjusted using 3 screws.

 See following picture:

 **TODO** insert picture

+With this, we were now able to accurately callibrate the lidar.

 #### Lego differential

+**TODO**:

 ---

 ### 3. Software Overview

-Our software is based on states based on simple rules.
+Our software works with states based on simple rules.
 See the state machine section for more info.

 #### State Machine